OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 	* - percentage
 	  - Number
-	  - The percentage of required items a learner must *succesfully* complete to complete the course.
+	  - The percentage of required items a learner must *successfully* complete to complete the course.
 	* - offers_completion_certificate
 	  - Bool
 	  - If true, when successfully completed learners are awarded